Understanding Skill vs. Competency: How Do You Assess Them in Your Workplace?

 anu_1259

-In simple words, skill is something that has been learned and can be seen most of the time in work.
+In simple words, a skill is something that has been learned and can be seen most of the time in work.
 For example, a vehicle mechanic has the skill to understand and fix vehicle problems; that's apparent.

 Competency is a mix of skills, attitude, knowledge, and behavior.
 Now, if the same vehicle mechanic goes one step ahead and does something extra with the vehicle which delights the customer, that is competency.

 It's like an iceberg model.
 What you see on the top is basic skills, IQ, and knowledge.
+What is beneath the surface is a mixture of knowledge, EQ, skills, and behaviors, i.e., competence.

 To measure competency, there are several ways.
-A simple task - as HR, you have to identify the competencies which the profile (the workman's profile) needs to complete the task in a manner, and then you have to assess whether the person sitting in that profile exhibits the competency to what degree.
+A simple task—as HR, you have to identify the competencies which the profile (the workman's profile) needs to complete the task in a manner, and then you have to assess whether the person sitting in that profile exhibits the competency to what degree.

+There are several articles on the net on competency and simple ways to measure them.
 I would also invite you to visit our portal: Home | Mindshare HR Knowledge Portal which will give you varied information and knowledge.

 Regards